 There are a few hotels in Erbil to crash at of varying quality and Couchsurfing is also active in Erbil.
 Everywhere I visited in Erbil I had offers to stay with locals that I met at different sites, so finding a place to sleep shouldn’t be too big a problem.
-I stayed a couple of nights at Janet Bludan Hotel as well as stayed with local families.
-Fareeq Hotel came highly recommended as well.
+The Fareeq Hotel and the Divin Hotel both came highly recommended as well.

 Getting To Sulaymaniyah

 Shared taxis depart when full from Erbil to Sulaymaniyah for 15,000 ID.